The Zika Virus and the Workplace

 An employer should first educate itself on how to address the Zika virus in the workplace, including what it can and cannot do to handle work-related concerns.
 It is important for an employer to fully understand why the Zika virus is a concern for the workplace.

-Besides educating itself, an employer should also educate its employees on the Zika virus reduce fears and and to teach them how to better protect themselves and others.
+Besides educating itself, an employer should also educate its employees on the Zika virus to reduce fears and to teach them how to better protect themselves and others.
 For example, an employee should know what the Zika virus is and its common symptoms.
 By educating employees on the facts of the Zika virus, it will encourage cooperation between employees and management on measures to protect the workplace.

 2. Reduce Risk of Exposure to the Zika Virus